webarch-coop/webarch-ssh/README.md

 git clone https://git.coop/webarch/webarch-ssh.git
 ```

-And then either manually add the follwing line to to the top of your `~/.ssh/config` file:
+And then either manually add the follwing line to to the top of your existing `~/.ssh/config` file:

 ```
 Include ~/.ssh/webarch-ssh/config